ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]` Write a program showing 10 different icons one after the other, with decreasing pause times in between, starting from 500 and dropping by 50 each time.
+1. Write a program showing 10 different icons one after the other, with decreasing pause times in between, starting from 500 and dropping by 50 each time.

 #### 3. Present
 [[toc](#table-of-contents)]